College of Art and Design

 All majors at RIT can study abroad, and it's an ideal opportunity for you to gain a new perspective on your major, understand the global reach of your field of study, and develop cross-cultural skills that will prepare you for your career.

-Planning early, discussing your plans with your academic advisor, and working with a study abroad advisor to find a good program fit will set you on the path to having a memorable experience while staying on track to graduation.
+Planning early, discussing your plans with your academic advisor, and working with a study abroad advisor to find a good program fit will set you on the path to a memorable experience while keeping you on track to graduation.

 Tips

-• Saving a few of your free electives, studio electives, art history electives, or professional electives to take abroad will provide you with more flexibility of program options.
+• Saving a few of your free electives, studio electives, art history electives, or professional electives to take abroad will give you more flexibility in program options.

-• You’ll find strong art and design coursework in Italy, France, Spain, and Denmark - however, you are not limited to these locations!
+• Strong art and design coursework is available in Italy, France, Spain, and Denmark —but you are not limited to these locations!

 Overview Video